open5e/open5e/source/Spellcasting/spells_a-z/p/plant-growth.rst

 and overgrown.
 A creature moving through the area must spend 4 feet of movement for every 1 foot it moves.

-You can exclude one or more areas of any size within the spell’s area from being affected.
+You can exclude one or more areas of any size within the spell's area from being affected.

 If you cast this spell over 8 hours, you enrich the land.
 All plants in